tplamondon/elden-ring-savefile-backup/README.md

 - pip install pyinstaller
 - pyinstaller er-savemanager.py

-Otherwise, just run `python er-savemanager.py`
-Follow the onscreen instructions
+Otherwise, just run `python --onefile er-savemanager.py` Follow the onscreen instructions

 This assumes you're using a windows PC, where the Elden ring saves are stored in %appdata%